invenia/blog/_posts/JuliaLangFeatures.md

 ```
 It shows that we create a `Meter` object with `val=5`.

-From there to get to a full unit system one needs to overload all the stuff that numbers need, like addition and multiplication.
+From there, to get to a full unit system, one needs to overload all the stuff that numbers need, like addition and multiplication.
 But that is the core trick.

 🍧 Now we have our own units-style syntactic sugar